davidoli/Sales-Tax-Calculator/README.md

 Total: 74.68
 ```

-- One can also run the script.sh file, which executes the program with above example (input3.txt in same directory).
+- One can also run the run.sh file, which executes the program with above example (input3.txt in same directory).